This article is part of our PC-building beginner’s guide. You can view the entire guide here.

 What is a CPU Cooler?

 A CPU generates a massive amount of heat, and without proper cooling it will throttle and shut down.
-A CPU cooler helps avoid this by dissipating heat away from the surface of the CPU and blowing it somewhere else, typically into the case.
+A CPU cooler helps avoid this by dissipating heat away from the surface of the CPU and taking somewhere else, typically into the case.
 The hot air is then removed from the chassis with the aid of case fans while cooler air is sucked in on the other end of the case in a continuous cycle.

-From there the air is blown out by case fans, keeping your component temperatures low.
-Thermal paste is applied between the cooler and CPU helps the cooler remove heat from the CPU and keep it from overheating.
+Thermal paste is applied between the cooler and CPU, which helps the cooler remove heat from the CPU and keep it from overheating.

-There are two main types of cooling systems: Air Coolers and AIOs.
+There are two main types of cooling systems: Air Coolers and Liquid Coolers.

 What’s an Air Cooler?

 Air coolers are the most common variety of cooling system you’ll run across in the wild.
 They typically use a combination of a metal heatsink and fan(s) to move heat away from the CPU.
-All Intel and AMD stock coolers (coolers that come with the CPU) are air coolers.
+All Intel and AMD stock coolers (coolers that come packaged with the CPU) are air coolers.

 What’s an AIO (Liquid Cooler)?

 AIO is short for All-In-One, and in the world of computers it refers to all-in-one liquid coolers.
 These systems use a constantly cycling loop of water or another liquid to cool your CPU.

 Cool water runs by the processor, and heats up as the CPU transfers heat to it.
 It continues around the loop and is cooled by a radiator, and the cycle continues.